hl037/vue-contenteditable/README.md

 ## Installation

-NODE : Version 3.0.0 is only compatible with VueJS v3+.
+NOTE : Version 3.0.0 is only compatible with VueJS v3+.
 For VueJS v2, please install the version 1.0.2.

 ### With a build system